-Revision 13-1; Effective March 1, 2013
+Revision 18-2; Effective September 3, 2018

-To be eligible for Respite Services, the member must live in his/her own home or with relatives or other individuals.
-The member may not live in an Adult Foster Care (AFC) or Assisted Living (AL) setting.
+To be eligible for respite services, the member must live in his or her own home or with relatives or other individuals.
+The member may not live in an adult foster care (AFC) or assisted living (AL) setting.

-The respite provider must not be a primary caregiver, whether or not he/she is related to the member, and must not live with the HCBS STAR+PLUS Waiver (SPW) member for whom respite is needed.
-If the member's caregiver is the paid attendant who also provides uncompensated care, in-home respite may be provided only during those hours the caregiver would be providing uncompensated care to the member.
-If he/she caregiver is the paid attendant and will be absent during hours for which the primary caregiver is normally paid, it is the provider’s obligation to provide a substitute attendant during this period.
+The respite provider must not be a primary caregiver, whether or not the respite provider is related to the member, and must not live with the STAR+PLUS Home and Community Based Services (HCBS) program member for whom respite is needed.
+If the member's primary caregiver is the paid attendant who also provides uncompensated care, in-home respite may be provided only during those hours the primary caregiver would be providing uncompensated care to the member.
+If the primary caregiver is the paid attendant and will be absent during hours for which the primary caregiver is normally paid, it is the employer of record who has the obligation to provide a substitute attendant during this period.

-Respite Services is intended to relieve the caregiver during emergency or planned short-term periods.
+Respite services is intended to relieve the primary caregiver during emergency or planned short-term periods.
 Respite must be authorized on the individual service plan (ISP) before it can be delivered.
 The respite rate for out-of-home settings includes payment for room and board.
 There are no member copayment or room and board charges for respite in out-of-home settings.

-The service coordinator is responsible for documenting the Respite Care Services needed by the member.
-For example, a member needs respite every Friday afternoon so the caregiver can attend class, or a member's caregiver has three four-day trips planned during the ISP year, or a caregiver has a history of emergency hospitalizations.
+The service coordinator is responsible for documenting the respite care services needed by the member.
+For example, a member needs respite every Friday afternoon so the primary caregiver can attend class, or a member's primary caregiver has three four-day trips planned during the ISP year, or a caregiver has a history of emergency hospitalizations.
 Documentation must also support that the member meets the eligibility criteria for respite.
-The service coordinator should provide supporting documentation regarding the number of hours requested or authorized when the 30-day maximum is requested/authorized.
+The service coordinator should provide supporting documentation regarding the number of hours requested or authorized when the 30-day maximum is requested or authorized.
 Respite cannot be authorized retroactively.
-For SPW members who have an emergency need for respite and respite is not authorized on the ISP, the provider must contact the managed care organization (MCO) for authorization prior to delivery of Respite Services.
+For STAR+PLUS HCBS program members who have an emergency need for respite and respite is not authorized on the ISP, the provider must contact the managed care organization (MCO) for authorization prior to delivery of respite services.

-The member must be given the opportunity to choose from the contracted providers that are appropriate considering his/her needs and the licensed capabilities of the provider.
+The member must be given the opportunity to choose from the contracted providers that are appropriate considering the member’s needs and the licensed capabilities of the provider.
 In-home respite is provided by licensed providers contracting with the MCO and/or a Home and Community Support Services Agency (HCSSA) that is contracted with the MCO to provide services.
 Out-of-home respite is provided by licensed nursing facilities, licensed personal care facilities and licensed AFC homes.

 The provider who delivers in-home respite is responsible for providing the personal assistance services authorized on the ISP, with the possible exception of delegated nursing tasks.
 When a member is receiving in-home respite and the attendant providing the personal care is not the same attendant to whom the nursing tasks were delegated, the nurse may directly provide the nursing care.
 It is necessary for the MCO to modify the ISP to include the increased direct nursing based on information provided by the provider.
 Other services (for example, physical therapy or minor home modifications) may continue to be delivered at the same time as the in-home respite.